inlets/inlets.dev/blog/_posts/2020-12-15-multi-cluster-monitoring.md

 This post should give you an idea how easy it is to connect services running in multiple, isolated, Kubernetes clusters spread across cloud providers or running on-premises.

-The Helm charts for both sides of the secure tunnel, server and client, make it very convenient to install the necessary components, and you will have a tunnel in no time.
+The Helm Charts for both sides of the secure tunnel, server and client, make it very convenient to install the necessary components, and you will have a tunnel in no time.

 The [Prometheus Federation](https://prometheus.io/docs/prometheus/latest/federation/) is an example to illustrate the techniques.
 However, this kind of set up is applicable in many use cases, like connecting your applications to a database running in a different cluster.
 [Read more here](https://inlets.dev/blog/2020/11/06/hybrid-cloud-with-inlets.html)